Friday, February 29, 2008

 Inherited Property

-If you inherit a property, your cost basis is the valuation (Fair Market Value) of the property at the date of the decedent's death or the FMV (Fair Market Value) on the alternate valuation date if the personal representative for the estate elects to use alternate valuation.
+If you inherit a property in a year other than 2010, your cost basis is the valuation (Fair Market Value) of the property at the date of the decedent's death or the FMV (Fair Market Value) on the alternate valuation date if the personal representative for the estate elects to use alternate valuation.
+That is your cost basis is the "step-up" basis.
 If you sell the inherited property at a price up to your cost basis, you don't have any profit.
 However, if you sell the property at price more than the cost basis to you, then you must pay the taxes on the profit (sale price minus your cost basis).
 You must report the sale on schedule D of Form 1040.
 Profit from an inherited property is always a long term capital regardless of when you inherited it.

 Inherited Traditional IRA or Retirement Fund